cardilloscreations/www-binauralbeatbank/_posts/2023-12-31-01-Tinnitus-Pilot-Study-Pure.md

 I've replicated the exact audio that is described in the study using pure tones (10Hz Binaural Beats created by playing 410Hz in the left ear and 400Hz in the right ear).

+Please SUBSCRIBE so I can disable mid-roll ads.

 ━━━━━━━━━━━━━━━━━━━━
 𝐖𝐀𝐑𝐍𝐈𝐍𝐆𝐒 :
 1. DO NOT LISTEN to these or any other Binaural Beats when driving, operating machinery, or performing any task that requires your full focus and attention.
-They affect everyone a little differently and can help induce a meditative state in some people.
+They affect everyone differently and can induce a meditative state in some people.
 2. SEEK MEDICAL ADVICE before listening to these or any other Binaural Beats if you have any conditions that may be triggered in some way (e.g., Epileptic, Seizures, Pregnant, Pacemaker, Mind Altering Drugs).
 3. LISTEN AT A COMFORTABLE LEVEL so you don't cause ear damage.
 Louder volume does not increase the effectiveness of brain entrainment.
 ━━━━━━━━━━━━━━━━━━━━
 𝐈𝐍𝐒𝐓𝐑𝐔𝐂𝐓𝐈𝐎𝐍𝐒 :
 1. Use decent quality stereo headphones and make sure they are in the correct ears (left and right).
-Headphones with noise isolation is even better.
+Headphones with noise isolation are even better.
-2. Only turn the volume up enough to feel the pulsing or wobbling effect of the Binaural Beat.
+2. Only turn the volume up enough to hear the pulsing or wobbling effect of the Binaural Beat.
 Louder isn't better and only risks damaging your hearing.
 3. When trying to meditate or relax with the beats, close your eyes and try to clear your mind.
 Focus on the sound and let it take you away.
 4. To replicate the experiment from the pilot study, listen to the whole 15 minutes, at least 4 times a day (for one hour), or 8 times a day (for two hours), and continue for at least 30 days.
 5. For longer sessions, you can LOOP the video.
 On a browser, right click on the video and select "Loop" in the overlay that pops up.
 On mobile, touch the gear icon for the video, then select "Additional Settings" and toggle on the "Loop" setting.